Ginxss/tfds/README.md

 ### [index]
 *Runtime:* **O(1)** / O(n) on reallocation

-*Exceptions:* Throws a tf::exception if a buffer overflow or bad_alloc occurs (Automatic reallocation turned off: throws a tf::exception if the index is out of bounds).
+*Exceptions:* Throws a tf::exception if a buffer overflow or bad_alloc occurs (If automatic reallocation turned off: throws a tf::exception if the index is out of bounds).

 Returns a reference to the value at index 1:
 ```
 array[1] = "hello";
-int value = array[1];
+std::string value = array[1];
 ```
 Setting a value "out of bounds":
 ```